 In 1850 when Media was incorporated as a borough and also became the seat of government for Delaware County, it seemed wise to move the institute to town to be nearer public transportation as before “The object of the association was to promote the study and diffusion of general knowledge and the establishment of a museum.
 And to serve as a non-profit organization for the people of Delaware County and adjoining areas.”

 When building in Media was considered, Minshall Painter, a founder and first secretary, purchased a half block of land facing the new courthouse and presented to the Institute that frontage by 80′ deep along South Avenue from Jasper to Front Street.
 He secured the funds to construct the building, soliciting from members and contributing generously from his own pocket.

 The building was constructed in 1867.
 Its design closely followed the line and size of the Philadelphia Dispensary, which was located where the present Bourse Building now stands.

-Though we now occuply the entire building, the interior was designed to house the bank known as the Media Title and Trust Company on the first floor, thus leaving the 2nd floor and balcony for displays, library and meeting hall for the Institute.
+Though we now occupy the entire building, the interior was designed to house the bank known as the Media Title and Trust Company on the first floor, thus leaving the 2nd floor and balcony for displays, library and meeting hall for the Institute.

 George Smith, M.D.
 1833-1882

 Hon.
 John M. Broomall 1882-1894

 T. Chalkley Palmer 1894-1934

 Harold W. Arndt 1953-1960